DATABASE_URL on Render: Internal vs External and Why It Matters More Than You Think

 The 0.0.0.0/0 Rule — Why Removing It Is the Right Move

 Render databases often start with a network ingress rule of 0.0.0.0/0 — CIDR notation for "every IP address on the internet."
 This is the default because it makes initial connection testing easy.
-It's also a security problem you should fix before going to production.
+It's a security problem you should fix before going to production.

 What 0.0.0.0/0 means in practice: Anyone with internet access can attempt to connect to your database.
 They still need valid credentials to succeed, but you're giving them the opportunity to try.
 Credential stuffing, brute force on common passwords, and exploiting leaked credentials are all only possible because the port is reachable in the first place.

+The fix: Render → your PostgreSQL database → Networking → remove the 0.0.0.0/0 ingress rule → Save.
 Your backend, running on Render in the same region, connects through the internal network.
 The IP allowlist rules don't apply to internal network traffic.
-Your backend keeps working exactly as before — the only thing that changes is that external connections are now blocked.

 When you need to connect from outside Render